q1xiangchen/q1xiangchen.github.io/_pages_online/about.md

 I am curious about AI that shapes the world and the universe, and apply that curiosity to discover new things.

 I have learnt to deal efficiently with complex projects in a time efficient manner.
-I have delivered a number of projects along the learning journey.
 I have also learnt to work in a team and to communicate effectively with others.
 I am a quick learner and I am always eager to learn new things.

 <h2>Education</h2>